 Comfortable, loose cotton clothing will help to lessen irritation and friction.
-It is best to avoid tight trousers and tights - stockings are preferable.
-Wear loose-fitting underwear (100% cotton or silk is more comfortable as natural fibres will not be irritating) and avoid thongs.
+Wear loose-fitting underwear (100% cotton or silk is more comfortable, as natural fibres will not be irritating).
+Avoid thongs.
 Most people prefer to use a non-biological washing powder to wash their clothes.
 Finding the most suitable one is a case of trial and error.
-You may find that you need to wash at 60°C or higher for the non-biological powder to clean your clothing effectively and to remove the grease from emollients.
+You may find that you need to wash at 60°C or higher with the non-biological powder to clean your clothing effectively and remove the grease from emollients.
 Always ensure that your clothing is rinsed well.
 It is best to avoid fabric conditioners since they contain fragrance and other ingredients that might cause irritation or an allergy.